Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket_acl.md

 ### Unsupported attributes

-~> **Note** These attributes may be present in the `terraform.tfstate` file but they have preset values and cannot be specified in configuration files.
+~> **Note** This attribute may be present in the `terraform.tfstate` file but it has a preset value and cannot be specified in configuration files.

-The following attributes are not currently supported: `expected_bucket_owner`.
+The following attribute is not currently supported: `expected_bucket_owner`.

 ## Import